Samsung/tizen-docs/docs/application/tizen-studio/setup/install.md

 ## Verify Installation

    To verify whether the installation is successful or not, click **Tizen Studio icon**.
-Tizen Studio startup window must appear.
+Tizen Studio IDE window must appear.
   </div>
 </div>